-ART / PHOTO / VOICE / MOTION
+ART / PHOTO / VOICE / MOTION / dramaturg

-Born on the Victorian wheatbelt during Apartheid Australia on the lands of the Tyatyalla and Wotjobaluk people - my mother was Anglo Australian and my father was Māori (Waikato, Ngāti Whāwhākia, Tainui.)
-Since then I have travelled, lived and worked all over the world.
-I am a human being - multidimensional and intersectional - Pasifika, NeuroDivergent, NonBinary, Lesbian, Queer - live, love and toil on the lands of the Palawa people in nipaluna, lutruwita (Hobart, Tasmania.)
+Born on the Victorian wheatbelt during apartheid Australia on the lands of the Wotjobaluk people, I have travelled, lived and worked all over the world.
+I am a human being - multi-dimensional and intersectional - NonBinary, NeuroDivergent, Pasifika, Lesbian, Queer - it is through this multi-perspective lens that I experience the world which I share through my artworks.

 Download